flame-engine/flame/doc/particles.md

 // ...

 game.add(
   /// Wrapping a [Particle] with [ParticleComponent]
   /// which maps [Component] lifecycle hooks to [Particle] ones
   /// and embeds a trigger for removing the component.
   ParticleComponent(
-        particle: CircleParticle()
+    particle: CircleParticle(),
-    )
+  ),
 );
 ```